kevinfales/7geese-recognition-board/README.md

 # Getting Started

-This template relies heavily on Node.js.
+This relies heavily on Node.js.

 You'd also need a few packages installed before you continue.